cilium/cilium/Documentation/community.rst

 ====================== ===================================== ============= ================================================================================
 SIG                    Meeting                               Slack         Description
 ====================== ===================================== ============= ================================================================================
-Datapath               Every 2 weeks                         #sig-datapath Owner of all BPF and Linux kernel related datapath code.
+Datapath               Wednesdays, 08:00 PT                  #sig-datapath Owner of all eBPF- and Linux-kernel-related datapath code.
 Documentation          None                                  #sig-docs     All documentation related discussions Envoy                  Every 2 weeks                         #sig-envoy    Envoy, Istio and maintenance of all L7 protocol parsers.
 Policy                 Every Wed, 9:30 PT (`Policy-Zoom`_)   #sig-policy   All topics related to policy.
 The SIG is responsible for all security relevant APIs and the enforcement logic.